 Once a bird is stabilized the prolapse is replaced back into the abdomen.
 The sooner the better because internal organs that are exposed to the environment are easily traumatized and infected.
 Amputation could be needed on infected tissue or tissue that has inadequate blood supply.

-This prolapse has been present for several hours.
+The prolapse in this cockatiel has been present for several hours.
 The coloration tells us it is healthy enough to allow replacement back into the abdomen.
 It will be gently cleansed and flushed with sterile saline.
 It is an internal organ and requires delicate handling.

 The area is lubricated copiously with K-Y jelly and the prolapse is gently manipulated back into the abdomen using Q-tips.
 This process takes several minutes because the organ is swollen and predisposed to tearing.